deepwater-hooligans/docs/README.md

 These are the line dps ships for our main doctrines.

-Logi and other support ships are handout; don't buy personal copies.
+Logi and other support ships are handout, but if you know you fly a role commonly you can purchase your own copies.
+They are SRP'd at 100%.

 You **must** own a dps ship even if you usually fly support.